Media Quality and Network Connectivity Performance in Microsoft Teams

 ExpressRoute is designed to preserve DSCP QoS markings between your network and the Microsoft Network.

 The Border Gateway Protocol (BGP) is a routing protocol on the Internet that is used to route network traffic across the Internet.
 It is designed to exchange routing information between autonomous systems (AS) found across the Internet.
 BGP communities values are attribute tags that can be applied to incoming or outgoing routes.
-BGP communities are often used to signal to the receiving AS which outbound link to use to reach a given destination based on geography, service type or other criteria.
+BGP communities are often used to signal to the receiving AS, which outbound link to use to reach a given destination based on geography, service type or other criteria.

-ExpressRoute connectivity scenarios for Skype for Business Online
+ExpressRoute connectivity scenarios for Microsoft Teams

 If you have decided that ExpressRoute based on recommendations above is for you, here are the recommendations on where and how many ExpressRoute connections you should get.